alcatrazEscapee/FactorioProcessorV2/PROCESSOR.md

 2.1 Instruction Table

  - Note that most of these instructions are very similar if not identical in assembly usage to the Nios-II DE0 instruction set, which I used as a template and inspiration for this instruction set.
 (Although the implementation of the instruction set and the overall processor is quite different.)
+ - All immediate values (denoted with IMM, 6b-IMM, or 12b-IMM) represent immediate values.
+The exception is the `movia` pseudoinstruction, which can take a label or a 12 bit signed immediate value (range \[-1024, 1023])
+ - Arithmetic instructions (such as add, subtract, power, etc.) will sign-extend their arguments, so the range of the 6-bit immediate is \[-32, 31].
+Logical instructions (such as and, or, xor, etc.) will zero-extend their arguments, so the range of the 6-bit immediate is \[0, 63]

 Opcode      | Name                 | Assembly  | Fields        | ID    | Type
 ------------|----------------------|-----------|---------------|-------|-------